 Want to know one of the simplest strategies for getting ready more quickly in the morning?
 The key to a super-organised bathroom vanity that will save you time, effort and stress on a daily basis?
-The answer is drawer dividers, my friend - one of the most simple, inexpensive and effective storage solution out there!
+The answer is drawer dividers, my friend - one of the most simple, inexpensive and effective storage solutions out there!
 Drawer dividers are the best solution for organising all the different categories and giving everything a clear 'home'.
-In today's post, I'm showing you how easy it is to create an organised bathroom vanity in just 15 minutes (or less!).
+In today's post, I'm showing you how easy it is to create an organised vanity in just 15 minutes (or less!).

 We've been in our newly renovated home for over 2 months now - hard to believe - and we are slowly but surely making our way through our massive list of tasks.
 Some of them require more effort than others, but one of the areas I was excited to get a move on with was sorting out our bathroom vanity.

 Our choice of vanity was one of the things we deliberated back and forth on for ages.
 We came up with a list of pros & cons when deciding on whether to go solely for drawers or a mixture of drawers and doors (like the vanity in our other bathroom).

 - you can easily reach and access everything, even those things at the back of the drawer